Be an AmeriCorps National Service Member

 Prescribed fires remove fuel loads from forests protecting communities from extreme wildfires, recycle nutrients back into the soil, and well constructed containment lines protect valuable infrastructure and human lives

-Below are some examples of how our environmental stewardship, wildland fire, and disaster response projects are impacting climate change efforts.
+Below are some examples of how our environmental stewardship, wildland fire, and disaster response projects are impacting the environment.
 Click on the images to learn more!